Regret-Optimal Filtering for Prediction and Estimation: Numerical examples

-where $x_i$ corresponds to the position, $\nu_i$ corresponds to velocity and $a_i$ to the exogenous acceleration.
-The desired signal is the position of the object {\em at the next time step} $s_i = x_{i+1}$, and the observations signal is the noisy position $y_i = x_i+v_i$, where $v_i$ is measurement noise.
-The frequency reponse of the various estimators is presented in Fig. \ref{fig:tracking_freq} and Table \ref{table:tracking} summarizes their performance.
+where $x_i$ corresponds to the position, $\nu_i$ corresponds to velocity and $a_i$ is an exogenous acceleration.
+The desired signal is the position of the object at the current or the next time step, depending on the availability of the noisy measurements of the noisy position $y_i = x_i + v_i$.
+In Fig. \ref{fig:tracking_freq}, the frequency response of the various estimators is presented for the causal scenario, and Table \ref{table:tracking} summarizes the precise performance for both the estimation (causal) and the prediction (strictly causal) scenarios.

-The time domain performance of the various filters is given in Fig. \ref{fig:tracking_time}.
-We plot the time-averaged estimation error energy as a function of time for the $H_2$, $H_\infty$, and regret-optimal filters for two different types of noise.
-One is the white Gaussian noise for which the $H_2$ filter is the optimal, and one is an adversarial noise for which the $H_\infty$ filter is the best.
-As can be seen, the regret-optimal filter has a performance that interpolates nicely between these filters and achieves good performance across a range of disturbances.